-It’s an antibiotic, antiviral, and delicious! 😉
+It’s an antibiotic, an antiviral, and it’s delicious! 😉

 It is even used to treat conditions like eczema, asthma, and Lyme Disease.

-Natural Antibiotic Alternative #4 – Echinacea
+Natural Antibiotic Alternative #4—Echinacea

 Echinacea has a particular scent that instantly opens up your airways.
 That’s how you know it is effective for colds, sinus infections, strep-throat and other respiratory issues.

 The purple coneflower is pretty to grow in your garden and can be made into a tea, extract, juice, powder, or cream for treating a number of infections.